-- MAKE IT FEEL SIMPLE: strive to make the complex feel simple so the technology is accessible to all.
+- MAKE IT FEEL SIMPLE: strive to make the complex feel simple so the technology, platform and ecosystem are accessible to all.

 - The NF doesn’t make first party products but it is a service organization.
 Some of its services to teams in the ecosystem (eg routing deals or help requests or just making internal team requests for resources smoother) could be greatly simplified, which has been a focus in early summer 2021.

-- GROW CONSTANTLY: learn, improve and fail productively so the project and community are always becoming more effective.
+- GROW CONSTANTLY: learn, improve and fail productively so the ecosystem and the community are always becoming more effective.